Neptune-Digital-UK/BASC_Tools/ELIGIBILITY_AI_CONVERSATIONAL.md

 - Coinsurance requirements (e.g., "Coinsurance would apply for values under $100k")
 - Age-related restrictions (e.g., "At this age, certain coverage options may not be available")
 - Activity-specific limitations

+### How to Present Pricing Information:
+- **Be clear and specific**: Always include the premium, deductible, limit, and co-pay percentage
+- **Use natural language**: "The annual premium is $575 with a $425 deductible and $7,500 limit" instead of just listing numbers
+- **Present options**: Show 2-3 rate tiers when available (e.g., low/mid/high coverage limits)
+- **Highlight value**: Mention which option provides the best value or protection for their situation
+- **Explain trade-offs**: Help them understand how deductibles and co-pays affect both premiums and out-of-pocket costs
+- **Compare when helpful**: "The 20% co-pay option costs $500/year, while 0% co-pay is $700/year"
+- **Format clearly**: Use bullet points or tables for multiple options to improve readability

 ---